List of The Adventures of Tintin characters: Bohlwinkel

 Mr. Bohlwinkel is a financier from the fictitious South American country São Rico, who appears in The Shooting Star.
 As the owner of a major banking concern and a petroleum firm called Golden Oil, he uses his wealth and resources to attempt to beat Tintin and his friends in the race to find a recently fallen meteorite.
 Apart from financing the exploratory vessel Peary, he unsuccessfully attempts to sabotage the competing expedition's ship Aurora, helmed by Captain Haddock.
 This includes depositing lit dynamite onto its deck (which Snowy puts out), instructing another ship under his control to ram the Aurora during a storm, refusing to allow the Aurora to refuel at a Golden Oil depot (only to have Haddock's old friend Captain Chester fuel the Aurora by siphoning oil being pumped into his tanks), and sending a fake S.O.S. to throw the Aurora off course (Tintin contacting multiple shipping agencies to determine that the ship and company that sent the distress call do not exist).
 The Shooting Star ends with a dismayed Bohlwinkel listening to a radio announcement that reveals that the police are onto him.

 Bohlwinkel has physical traits reflecting a stereotypical Jew in Nazi propaganda.
 In the original edition of The Shooting Star published during World War II, he was named Blumenstein, an American Jew from a bank in New York.
 For the later edition of the book, Hergé altered the financier's antecedents by relocating him to the fictitious South American country São Rico and changing his name to a Brabantian dialect word for "sweet shop": bollewinkel, also modifying the spelling of the new name.
 After the edition was published, Hergé subsequently learnt that Bohlwinkel is a Jewish surname.

+Al Capone

+Al Capone is a Chicago crime boss and the main villain in Tintin in the Congo and Tintin in America.
+In Tintin in the Congo, he runs a criminal diamond smuggling operation, trying to gain control of the African diamond production.
+He orders thugs to face Tintin in Tintin in America.
+Capone's main rival in Chicago is Bobby Smiles.

+Tintin arrests 355 members of Capone's Central Syndicate of Chicago Gangsters.
+Capone himself is tied up by Tintin and arrested, but he escapes.

+The character is based on the real-life Al Capone of Chicago.
+Al Capone was alive in 1931 when Hergé depicted him in his comics.
+He would be the last real-life individual to appear as a character in the Adventures under their real name.

+Pietro

+Pietro is an Italian-American gangster in Tintin in America and one of Al Capone's fellow gangsters.